Digital Transformation potential in Future Field Force

 Real Time Location Systems

-– Trackers attached to pieces of equipment for the purpose of locating them, typically with very great accuracy.
-Used within specific delimited areas (e.g. hospitals, building sites or factories), with dedicated infrastructure to support them.
+– The Real Time Location Systems Application Group covers the use of trackers attached to pieces of equipment or employees for locating them, typically with great accuracy, in real-time.
+These solutions are normally used within defined areas (such as hospitals, building sites, and factories) with dedicated infrastructure to support them.

 -